-Everest Panorama Trek is a short typical trek to the Everest with the most rewarding journey for anyone.
+Everest Panorama Trek is a typical short trek to Everest with the most rewarding journey for anyone.
 It is suitable for those who don’t have much time or who don’t want to walk many days in the mountain.
-This is a trek which is very scenic that offers a really superb view of the world’s highest peaks, including Everest, Lhotse, Thamserku, Ama Dablam, and other many snowy peaks.
+This is a very scenic trek that offers a superb view of the world’s highest peaks, including Everest, Lhotse, Thamserku, Ama Dablam, and other many snowy peaks.
 The Everest panorama trekking holds unique culture, traditions, the lifestyle of the local people, rich biodiversity too.
-The trek of Everest panorama view offers stunning combinations of majestic mountains view, scenery, history, and culture as well as a variety of exciting ways of experiencing the Nepali way of life.
+The trek of Everest panorama view offers stunning combinations of majestic mountain view, scenery, history, and culture, as well as a variety of exciting ways of experiencing the Nepali way of life.

-This trek is a great introduction to Sherpa country and its culture with great mountain views, a very popular destination for first-time trekkers in Nepal.
-Though the Everest valley Trek is shorter, it certainly does not miss out any scenery, with the views of all the Khumbu peaks including Everest itself.
-Many trekkers in their old age also choose the Everest Panorama Trek to avoid long walk and possibility of altitude sickness.
+This trek is an excellent introduction to Sherpa country and its culture with great mountain views, a top-rated destination for first-time trekkers in Nepal.
+Though the Everest valley Trek is shorter, it certainly does not miss out on any scenery, with the views of all the Khumbu peaks, including Everest itself.
+Many trekkers in their old age also choose the Everest Panorama Trek to avoid long walks and the possibility of altitude sickness.

-After having a spectacular flight to Lukla you will enter the Solukhumbu Region, famous for its proximity to the world’s highest mountain and for its Sherpa villages and monasteries.
+After having a spectacular flight to Lukla, you will enter the Solukhumbu Region, famous for its proximity to the world’s highest mountain and its Sherpa villages and monasteries.
 Lukla being home for hundreds of ethnic Sherpa people of the Himalayan region have also become home for hundreds of trekking porters.
-The trek continues through a small but picturesque village, apparently busy with trekkers, porters, local people, horses and donkeys and the day ends at the bank of Dudhkoshi (Milk) river.
+The trek continues through a small but picturesque village, apparently busy with trekkers, porters, local people, horses, and donkeys, and the day ends at the bank of Dudhkoshi (Milk) river.
 A steep climb up to the beautiful village of Namche bazaar will afford you further spectacular views.

 Duration: 13 Days